christytan/OCI-GoldenGate/workshops/atp-d/LabGuide700BuildinganddeployingPythonapplicationstacksondedicatedautonomousinfrastructure.md

 # Lab 7: Building and deploying Python application stacks on dedicated autonomous infrastructure
 </td></tr><table>

+To **log issues**, click [here](https://github.com/cloudsolutionhubs/autonomous-transaction-processing/issues/new) to go to the github oracle repository issue submission form.

 ## Introduction

-This lab walks through how to confugure a linux host machine running on Oracle Cloud Infrastructure to run your Python applications and connect to Oracle Autononous Transaction Processin Dedicated database.

-You are provided with a sample python application for this lab.

-To **log issues**, click [here](https://github.com/cloudsolutionhubs/autonomous-transaction-processing/issues/new) to go to the github oracle repository issue submission form.
+The Oracle Cloud Infrastructure marketplace provides a pre-built image with necessary client tools and drivers to build applications on autonomous databases.
+As an application developer you can now provision a developer image within minutes and connect it to your dedicated or serverless database deployment.

+The image is pre-configured with tools and language drivers to help you build applications written in node.js, python, java and golang.
+For a complete list of features, login to your OCI account, select 'Marketplace' from the top left menu and browse details on the 'Oracle Developer Cloud Image'

 ## Objectives